Exact Gaussian Moment Matching for Residual Networks: a Second-Order Method: Examples, applications, and extensions

-Because our interest is in the correctness of distributional approximation, our experiments differ from the works cited in the following ways: \begin{enumerate} \item We train the Bayesian network using MCVI with a large Monte Carlo batch size.
-After training has converged, the Monte Carlo predictions from this network are taken as ground truth mean and variance. \item We test the Bayesian network using Monte Carlo on the variational posterior, as well as six different techniques to propagate distributions through activation functions: the power series of \citet{wright_analytic_2024}, expanded to 1--5 terms, and our method. \item The figure of merit is the KL divergence (lower is better) between the pseudo-true Gaussian distribution (via Monte Carlo) and each deterministic approximation. \end{enumerate}
+Because our interest is in the correctness of distributional approximation, our experiments differ from the works cited in the following ways: \begin{enumerate} \item We train the Bayesian neural network using MCVI with a large Monte Carlo batch size.
+After training has converged, the Monte Carlo predictions from this network are taken as ground truth mean and variance. \item We test the Bayesian neural network using Monte Carlo on the variational posterior, as well as six different techniques to propagate distributions through activation functions: the power series of \citet{wright_analytic_2024}, expanded to 1--5 terms, and our method. \item The figure of merit is the KL divergence (lower is better) between the pseudo-true Gaussian distribution (via Monte Carlo) and each deterministic approximation. \end{enumerate}

-We applied this method to four regression datasets from the UCI Machine Learning Repository.
-The data references and full results are in App.~\ref{app:bayesian-networks}; we highlight only the concrete compressive strength dataset here.
-As Fig.~\ref{fig:bayesian-network-concrete} shows, the power series expansion of \citet{wright_analytic_2024} shows a ``dose response'' i.e.~becomes more accurate as more terms are added.
+We apply this method to eleven regression datasets from the UCI Machine Learning Repository.
+The dataset list and full results are in Appendix~\ref{app:bayesian-networks}; we highlight the Parkinsons telemonitoring and concrete compressive strength datasets here.
+As Fig.~\ref{fig:bayesian-network-telemonitoring} shows, the power series expansion of \citet{wright_analytic_2024} shows a ``dose response,'' i.e., it becomes more accurate as more terms are added.
 But the most accurate approximation to the Monte Carlo predictive distribution is attained using exact moment matching, our method.
-It is not exact because, for a Bayes network with even a single hidden layer, we use a moment-matching Gaussian multiplication approximation \citep[eqq.~3--6]{goulet_tractable_2021}.
+It is not exact because, for a Bayesian neural network with even a single hidden layer, Gaussian moment matching introduces additional error due to multiplication of random weights and layer inputs \citep[eqq.~3--6]{goulet_tractable_2021}.